-All Funds 2004-05 through 2006-07
+All Funds 2005-06 through 2007-08

-The All Funds Financial Plan includes Federal aid received by the State, making it the broadest measure of the State budget.
+The All Funds Financial Plan includes Federal aid received by the State and capital project funds, making it the broadest measure of the State budget.
 The All Funds Financial Plan records the operations of the four governmental fund types: the General Fund, Special Revenue Funds, Capital Project Funds, and Debt Service Funds.